 Medicare Advantage Program (Part C): The program under Part C which provides all Part A and Part B services as well as additional services in some cases through Medicare Advantage health plans.

 Medicare Administrative Contractor: The entity contracted with CMS that is responsible for the receipt, processing and payment of Medicare service claims under the Original Medicare Part A and Part B programs.
 In addition to providing claims processing, these contractors will be the primary contact for physicians and perform functions related to: Appeals, Provider Outreach and Education, Financial Management, Provider Enrollment, Reimbursement, Payment Safeguards, and Information Systems Security.
-As part of the Medicare Contract Reform, CMS is currently replacing the fiscal intermediaries and carriers with Medicare Administrative Contractors.
+As part of the Medicare Contract Reform, CMS was directed to replace Fiscal Intermediaries and Carriers with Medicare Administrative Contractors.

-Medicare Appeals Council: A division within HHS Departmental Appeals Board that reviews and hears cases following an Administrative Law Judge decision pertaining to Medicare claims and entitlement appeals.
+Medicare Appeals Council: A division within HHS Departmental Appeals Board that reviews and hears cases following an OMHA adjudicator's decision pertaining to Medicare claims and entitlement appeals.

-Medicare Prescription Drug plan: A prescription drug plan offering qualified prescription drug coverage, or a cost plan offering qualified prescription drug coverage.
-See42 C.F.R. § 423.4.
+Medicare Prescription Drug Plan: A prescription drug plan offering prescription drug coverage under a policy, contract, or plan.
+See 42 C.F.R. § 423.4.

-Medicare Prescription Drug Program (Part D): The program under Part D of the Medicare statute that helps pay for medications doctors prescribe for treatment.
-Beneficiaries obtain prescription drugs through Medicare Prescription Drug Plans
+Medicare Prescription Drug Program (Part D): The program under Part D of the Medicare statute that provides coverage for Part D drugs.
+Enrollees obtain prescription drugs through Medicare Prescription Drug Plans.

 Medicare Prescription Drug, Improvement, and Modernization Act of 2003 (MMA): This 2003 legislation provided Medicare eligible seniors and individuals with disabilities with a prescription drug benefit.
 The MMA also authorized OMHA's creation.

-Notice of Administrative Law Judge (ALJ) decision: A document that notifies the parties of the written decision of the ALJ.
+Notice of Decision: A document that notifies the parties of the written decision of the OMHA adjudicator.
 The notice of decision gives findings of fact, conclusions of law and the reasons for the decision.
-The notice of decision also provides information about the right to appeal the decision to the MAC.
-See 42 C.F.R.
-405.1046.
+The notice of decision also provides information about the right to appeal the decision to the Council.
+See 42 C.F.R. § 405.1046(a).

-On-the-record: An appeal in which the issues are decided based solely on the documentary evidence and without an oral hearing.
-In OMHA, a party can waive its right to an oral hearing and request the case be decided on- the- record.
-An ALJ may decide a case on-the-record when all parties indicate in writing that they do not wish to appear at an oral hearing.
-The ALJ may also decide a case on-the-record when the documentary evidence supports a finding fully favorable to the appellant(s).
-See 42 C.F.R.
-405.1038.
+On the record: An appeal in which the issues are decided based solely on the documentary evidence and without an oral hearing.
+In OMHA, a party can waive its right to an oral hearing and request the case be decided on the record.
+An ALJ may decide a case on the record when all parties who would be sent a notice of hearing indicate in writing that they do not wish to appear at an oral hearing.
+The ALJ may also decide a case on the record when the documentary evidence supports a finding fully favorable to the appellant(s), no other party to the appeal is financially responsible for any of the claims at issue, and CMS has not elected party status in the appeal.
+See 42 C.F.R. § 405.1038.